Motion made, and Question proposed, That this House do now adjourn.—(Eddie Hughes.)

 I would say to the Minister that if he has a chance of looking up Chatsmore on Google Earth, he will see the problem.
 Where there is an open field now, that is where Persimmon plans or hopes to get approval.
 It is not in the Worthing Borough Council plan and it is not in any sensible plan.
 As a shareholder in Persimmon, I can say to the board, “If I get a chance, I’ll come to the AGM”—perhaps I can get many other people to buy one share; I have got more than one share in my private pension—“and say, ‘Could they please pay attention to the shareholders, but even more to the nature of our countryside running down to the coast from the national park?’”

-I begin by congratulating my hon.
+Let me begin by congratulating my hon.
 Friend the Member for Arundel and South Downs (Andrew Griffith) on what I think we all agree was a finely crafted and balanced speech.
 I congratulate him on securing the debate and also on securing the interests of other hon. and right hon.
 Members.
-I note in particular the as ever eloquent speeches by my hon.
+I note in particular the, as ever, eloquent speeches made by my hon.
 Friend the Member for East Worthing and Shoreham (Tim Loughton) and also by my hon.
-Friend the Member for Worthing West (Sir Peter Bottomley), who made very kind remarks—at least about me.
+Friend the Member for Worthing West (Sir Peter Bottomley), who made very kind remarks —at least about me.

 I also note the interest my hon.
 Friend the Member for Arundel and South Downs has secured from other colleagues.
 I see around us my hon.
 Friends the Members for Mid Sussex (Mims Davies), for Chichester (Gillian Keegan), for Crawley (Henry Smith) and for Hastings and Rye (Sally-Ann Hart), as well as a few interlopers from a little further afield in Berkshire, Hampshire and Leicestershire: my hon.
 Friends the Members for Bracknell (James Sunderland), for Winchester (Steve Brine) and for Harborough (Neil O'Brien).
 I am very pleased they have made the time to attend this debate.